n3trnr/Home/_posts/AWS/2022-09-13-lambda-layers.md

    ![lambda_8](/assets/lambda_8.png)

-### - If you can't find your layer when you about to add, return to Lambda Layer page and find your layer, add Compartible architectures and Comaprtible runtimes.
+### - If you can't find your layer when you about to add, return to Lambda Layer page and add proper [Compartible architectures] and [Comaprtible runtimes].

    ![lambda_9](/assets/lambda_9.png)